 If you are a Suffolk child or young person in care, you may either be living in a foster home or a children's home or with family/friends.
 This might be in Suffolk or outside of Suffolk.

 This section can provide you with all the information you need, and direct you to sources of support, available in Suffolk and from national organisations.

 Going into care

 If you are going into care you might have some questions and be worried about what's going to happen next.
-For information and advice about going into care, what happens when you move in, and your rights as a young person in care, have a look at the children and young people's Guide to Foster Care.
+For information and advice about going into care, what happens when you move in, and your rights as a child or young person in care.

-After being in care for 4 weeks you'll have a meeting called a 'review' to find out how you're doing.
-These reviews will then happen every 6 months while you stay in care and are chaired by your Independent Reviewing Officer (IRO).
+After being in care for four weeks you'll have a meeting called a 'review' to find out how you're doing.
+These reviews will then happen every six months while you stay in care and are chaired by your independent reviewing officer (IRO).

 It's really important that you get to have your say at this meeting and that your views are listened to.